fotisj/pydelta/readme.txt

     ./delta.py -O figure.title:"German Novelists around 1800" -O stat.mfwords:2500

 (setting a title and the amount of most frequent words used for delta).
-Use ``pydelta -h`` for more information or look into the ini-file to find explanations of all parameters.
+Use ``delta -h`` for more information or look into the ini-file to find explanations of all parameters.

 Thanks go to